pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 However, please be aware that going forward the [Image](https://www.pulumi.com/registry/packages/docker/api-docs/image/) resource in the [Pulumi Docker] provider will be in maintenance mode.
-New build functionality will only be available in the new Docker-Build provider.
+New build functionality will only be available in the new Docker Build provider.

 If you are interested in leveraging [BuildKit] for your images, or if you simply want to take advantage of the new provider's improved performance and functionality, the migration process is straightforward and described in detail in the [API documentation](https://www.pulumi.com/registry/packages/docker-build/image/).

-Docker-Build provides a superset of functionality over the previous Docker provider's Image resource, so existing resources can be migrated to it without issue.
-If you are familiar with the `docker` command-line tool, the new Docker-Build Image's options will look very familiar.
+Docker Build provides a superset of functionality over the previous Docker provider's Image resource, so existing resources can be migrated to it without issue.
+If you are familiar with the `docker` command-line tool, the new Docker Build Image's options will look very familiar.

 {{% notes %}}
-The new Docker-Build provider matches the Docker CLI's behavior and _does not push_ images by default.
+The new Docker Build provider matches the Docker CLI's behavior and _does not push_ images by default.
 If you want to push to a registry, you should include `push: true` just as you would include `--push` on the command line.
 {{% /notes %}}

 {{% notes %}}
-The new Docker-Build provider will build images by default during previews in order to reduce the risk of merging broken images as part of CI pipelines.
+The new Docker Build provider will build images by default during previews in order to reduce the risk of merging broken images as part of CI pipelines.
 This can be customized by specifying `buildOnPreview`.
 {{% /notes %}}